EvelineV/db-course/part1-getstarted/README.md

 ## Install the database

 ### SQLite
-Download a pre-compiled binary from [the SQLite Download page](https://www.sqlite.org/download.html)
+Download a pre-compiled binary from [the SQLite Download page](https://www.sqlite.org/download.html) and install according to the instructions.

 ### PostgreSQL
 + Install the PostgreSQL database
 + Install pgAdmin

 ## Load the dataset

+### SQLite
++ Open the `db.sqlite` file using the SQLite database browser

+### PostgreSQL
 + Download the [dataset]()
 + Load CSV data files into the database

 ## Backups
 + Create a backup.
-+ Using the SQLite GUI or pgAdmin, delete some rows out of one of your tables
++ Using the SQLite database browser or pgAdmin, delete some rows out of one of your tables
 + Restore the backup.
 + Verify the rows you deleted earlier are back.